GrokImageCompression/iobench/README.md

 Synchronous writes using `pwritev`.
 Default : `false`

+`-k, -chunked`

+Break each strip into chunks of size 64K, aligned on 512 byte boundaries.
+Default: `false`

 `-d, -direct`

 Direct writes using `O_DIRECT`.
-Should be used with `-k` argument.
+This flag will automatically enable chunk mode.
 Default: `false`

 `-c, -concurrency [number of threads]`

 Number of threads to use.
 Default: `maximum concurrency` of system

-`-k, -chunked`

-Break each strip into chunks of size 64K, aligned on 512 byte boundaries.
-Default: `false`